How EFT Changes Dieting Focus

-EFT Practitioner, Sandy Zeldes explains how addressing underlying emotions - and healing them - is the most effective and healthiest way to lose excess weight - for good.
+Certified EFT practitioner Sandy Zeldes explains how addressing underlying emotions, and healing them, is the most effective and healthiest way to lose excess weight—for good.

 Every day I talk to women (and I used to be one who did this too) who feel compelled to constantly diet to lose weight or to control their out of control feeling with food.
 There is a push-pull relationship that develops, an all or nothing kind of view.

 It is incredibly frustrating, defeating, and totally depressing because the dieting never works permanently.
 It is a temporary fix for some to a deeper problem; the compulsive need to eat.

 Unlike other addictions, you can’t stop eating.
 You can’t just avoid food totally.
 We have to eat to live, so it gets tricky when food is your obsession and/or addiction.